This topic describes how to view and manage apps and service instances with Apps Manager.

 Enter a Command.

-Enter one or more Cron Expressions for your desired task schedule or schedules.
-For more information on cron expression syntax, see Schedule a Job in Scheduling Jobs in the Scheduler documentation.
+Enter one or more Cron Expressions for the task schedule or schedules you want.
+For more information about cron expression syntax, see Scheduling jobs in the Scheduler documentation.

 Click Create Job.